nazgul26/CompostTracker/README.md

 * User Management for employees and customers.
 * Basic Reporting for volumes and invoicing needs.

+# Setup

+In order to run the Compost Tracker Application you must have a Web Hosting provider.
+This is web application and must have some server software installed such as PHP and a database.

+The fastest way to get running will most likely be using a provider like Heroku.
+With a service like Heroku, AWS, Azure you pay per time used on their servers.
+Thus the pricing will scale with how much you and your users use the app.
+Using Heroku could be a great way to try out the app and then you could later move it.

+Steps -- [TBD]

+The second and very common way to run a PHP application is paying for hosting a traditional web hosting provider.
+This would provide a fixed cost each month to run your application.
+Most likely the basic level of hosting on many providers will be sufficient for many years of growing your business.
+We would recommend SiteGround (https://www.siteground.com/) if you don't have a preference to start with.

+Steps -- [TBD]

 ## Setup for Local Development

 To start development your need to have